 Strangely enough, the expansion of “they” into the singular is not even the first time we’ve seen a shift in a pronoun’s meaning.

 In the 1600s, “you” was plural and, occasionally, a very formal second person singular pronoun.
-If you weren’t trying to flatter someone who was present or express their superiority, you used the personal or informal forms of “thee,” “thou,” or “thy” in the 1600s (like Hamlet’s good friend Horatio, who calls Hamlet the formal “you” throughout Hamlet, and then “thy” after Hamlet passes away).
-This distinction between “personal” and “formal” versions of the singular “you” still exists in lots of languages, like Spanish – just read Hemingway’s For Whom the Bell Tolls.
+If you weren’t trying to flatter someone who was present or express their superiority, you used the personal or informal forms of “thee,” “thou,” or “thy” in the 1600s (like Hamlet’s good friend but commoner, Horatio, who calls Prince Hamlet the formal “you” throughout Hamlet, and then “thy” after Hamlet passes away).
+This distinction between “personal” and “formal” versions of the singular “you” still exists in lots of languages, like Spanish (the American protagonist struggles with this in Hemingway’s For Whom the Bell Tolls).

 Over time, though, “you” replaced these other “thee”s and “thine”s and took over the second person singular pronoun.
 As the Oxford English Dictionary points out, there were detractors then, too.
 In 1660, an entire book was written about what why using “you” in the singular was wrong and made the speaker look idiotic.